We may receive compensation when you click on links to products from our partners.

-- Salarybase.com – This site allows you to enter all of your information (anonymously) and then provides a number of measurements and comparisons.
+Payscale.com – Start with the “What am I worth” link.
+You can look at your current job, evaluate a job offer or research a job.
+Pick the link and enter all of your information (anonymously).
+The site provides a number of measurements and comparisons.
 The site also provides several tabs of listings of other sites that provide similar information.
 While it is not as comprehensive as glassdoor.com, it is easy to use and very fast.
-Presumably, the data gets better as more people submit their data.

-- Salary.com – This site seem fairly easy to use.
+Salary.com – Last, but not least is salary.com.
+This site seem fairly easy to use, type in your title and the location and follow the links from there.
 You can register on the site (or use it without registering).
 It offers a salary wizard as well as links to additional resources (such as job resources, relocation advise and several other resources).